Midnight Confessions: Background and recording

 The lyrics describe a man who is infatuated with a married woman, knows he can never have her, and is relegated to confessing his love for her audibly, but alone.
 The original recording of "Midnight Confessions" was a demo by the Evergreen Blues Band, whose manager – Lou Josie – wrote the song.
-The demo contained a horn section and caught the attention of Record producer/engineer Steve Barri, who was looking to produce a song for the Grass Roots that was a "West Coast" version of a Motown-style production.
+The demo contained a horn section and caught the attention of record producer/engineer Steve Barri, who was looking to produce a song for the Grass Roots that was a "West Coast" version of a Motown-style production.
 The Grass Roots track was produced/engineered by Steve Barri with the horn section's arrangement by Jimmie Haskell.
-The instrumentation was recorded by the group of LA studio-musicians known as The Wrecking Crew, as were many hits by the Grass Roots.
+The instrumentation was recorded by the group of Los Angeles studio musicians known as The Wrecking Crew, as were many hits by the Grass Roots.
 Rob Grill and Warren Entner shared lead vocals, with Grill singing the verses and Entner, the choruses.